Estimated annual campus deadline: Mid-December

 The following must be submitted to our office no later than 4:00 PM on the day of the campus deadline in order to be considered for nomination:

-- The online application, including answers to all application questions, the two ssays, and the study abroad program description and program budget.
-The applications should be in final format when submitted, with close attention to content, grammar, and spelling.
+- The online application, including answers to all application questions, the study abroad program description, and a program budget.

 - A minimum of two and a maximum of three letters of recommendation, all of which must be uploaded by your recommenders directly to the online application before the campus deadline.
 Recommenders will be prompted to upload their letters once you enter their information into the online application, so you should begin your application in advance of the deadline to give them enough time to upload their recommendations.
 Note: for freshmen, one of the references may be a secondary school instructor, administrator, or a community leader, and the other must be faculty.
 For all other applicants, NSEP prefers references from at least two current faculty members.

-- Hard copies of official transcripts from all colleges and universities you have ever attended, including UCSB.
-Please request these early so they are received at our office before the campus deadline.
+- Official transcripts from all colleges and universities you have ever attended, including UCSB.
+For non-UCSB transcripts/former institutions, hard copies should be requested early to ensure they arrive on time.
 For UCSB Official Transcripts, students should use GOLD's eTranscripts feature and request them to be emailed to our office after fall grades have posted.
-Please select "eTranscript" in GOLD's official transcript ordering service and have your official eTranscript sent to: email@example.com
+Please select "eTranscript" in GOLD's official transcript ordering service and have your official eTranscript sent to: firstname.lastname@example.org

 Please have the hard copies of official transcripts sent directly to: